mesaguy/ansible-hashicorp/README.md

     hashicorp_software_link_dir: /usr/local/bin

-Validate the GPG signatures on all binaries (default: false).
+Validate the GPG signatures on all release ZIP files (default: false).
 This requires the "gpg" command to be available.
 If the HashiCorp GPG release public key is missing, this role will automatically add the GPG public key to the "root" users GPG keyring:

    hashicorp_check_gpg_signatures: true

 Purge all except the latest software release (default: false):

     hashicorp_purge_old_releases: true

 Change the user who owns the software, defaults to the options below: